Gliomas

 • A biopsy: This is a procedure to remove a small sample of the tumor for examination under a microscope.
 Depending on the location of the tumor, the biopsy and removal of the tumor may be performed at the same time.
 If doctors cannot perform a biopsy, they will diagnose the brain tumor and determine a treatment plan based on other test results.

-The optimal course of action for each patient is determined by the location of the tumour, any potential side effects, and the potential advantages and disadvantages of the various treatment options (modalities).
+The optimal course of action for each patient is determined by the location of the tumor, any potential side effects, and the potential advantages and disadvantages of the various treatment options (modalities).

-Glioma treatment is individualised for each patient and may entail surgery, radiation therapy, chemotherapy, or just observation.
+Glioma treatment is individualized for each patient and may entail surgery, radiation therapy, chemotherapy, or just observation.

-A biopsy performed during surgery delivers tissue samples to the pathologist, who can then accurately diagnose the makeup and characteristics of the tumour so you can receive the optimal treatment.
+A biopsy performed during surgery delivers tissue samples to the pathologist, who can then accurately diagnose the makeup and characteristics of the tumor so you can receive the optimal treatment.

-To ease pressure on the brain, tumour tissue may also be removed during surgery.
+To ease pressure on the brain, tumor tissue may also be removed during surgery.
 It could be a critical procedure.

 Once the tumor’s identity or diagnosis has been established, radiation treatment and chemotherapy are frequently administered after surgery.
 Adjuvant therapies are what these procedures are known as.